-If you are not defining a guest system to run on VM, continue with "Checklist for the OSA Configuration and Master File Index" on page 61.
+If you are not defining a guest system to run on z/VM, continue with "Checklist for the OSA configuration and master file index" on page 59.

-Setting up z/OS to run as a guest of VM
+Setting up z/OS to run as a guest of z/VM

-Continue with this section only if z/OS is running as a guest of VM and you have a need to identify virtual CHPID numbers and device numbers.
+Continue with this section only if z/OS is running as a guest of z/VM and you have a need to identify virtual CHPID numbers and device numbers.
 In the Startup Profile, you can associate a virtual number with a real number for CHPIDs and device numbers.
-Otherwise, proceed to "Checklist for the OSA Configuration and Master File Index" on page 61.
+Otherwise, proceed to "Checklist for the OSA configuration and master file index" on page 59.

-When the system is running as a VM guest, consider the following:
+When the system is running as a z/VM guest, consider the following:

-- You must define the OSA to the VM host system image. - For information about using the RMCHINFO option in the OPTION Directory Control statement, see "Decide whether to Specify RMCHINFO" on page 74.
+- You must define the OSA to the z/VM host system image. - For information about using the RMCHINFO option in the OPTION Directory Control statement, see "Decide whether to specify RMCHINFO" on page 72.

-Specifying real and virtual CHPID numbers allows the use of CHPIDs by z/OS when running as a guest of VM.
+Specifying real and virtual CHPID numbers allows the use of CHPIDs by z/OS when running as a guest of z/VM.

-Include the SET SYSINFO command in the Startup Profile as shown below.
+Include the SET SYSINFO command in the Startup Profile as follows.
 Specify the real and virtual CHPID numbers that you want to associate:

-- SET SYSINFO CHPID (REAL xx VIRTUAL yy) - The maximum length of the command string is 70 characters. - The command is not case sensitive. - Replace the variables with hexadecimal numbers. - · All command parameters must be separated by spaces. - If you include more than one SYSINFO statement, they do not have to be next to each other. - Do not include this command if z/OS is not running as a guest of VM.
+SET SYSINFO CHPID (REAL xx VIRTUAL yy)

+- The maximum length of the command string is 70 characters. - The command is not case sensitive. - Replace the variables with hexadecimal numbers. - All command parameters must be separated by spaces. - If you include more than one SYSINFO statement, they do not have to be next to each other. - Do not include this command if z/OS is not running as a guest of z/VM.